guywithathing/Tyrtle/README.md

 Tyrtle is a pre-configured yet minimal shell setup designed to make Zsh more welcoming for beginners.

 ## Why is it named Tyrtle?
 Tyrtle is a playful remix of the word "turtle."
-It's also named after my new pet turtle!
+It's also named after my new pet turtle, koopa! (thanks for diogo for naming my boy koopa :D )

 ## Installation